Ellie Kemper is set to follow in Mindy Kaling's footsteps with her own sitcom on NBC this fall.

 - The 3 Big Reasons You're Still Single

-- What Is The One Piece Of Advice All Single Women Need?
+- Dating: The One Piece Of Advice All Single Women Need?

 Image Credit: Jeff Vespa